arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

       4. The **Client Middleware** updates the Portfolio Holdings with decreased cash (see [here](../concepts/portfolios.md#holdings)).
       5. The **Client Middleware** informs InvestSuite that the withdrawal has executed by calling `POST /events/withdraw/` (see [here](../concepts/events.md#withdrawal-executed-event)).
       6. **InvestSuite** sends a notification to the Customer.
-6. If not, the withdrawal will be handled at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.
+6. If not, the withdrawal will be handled by the **Client Middleware** at a later time, by the rebalancing process or the process that handles executed or settled transactions from the broker.
+See the [Example Middleware Design](todo.md).

 ```plantuml
     actor "Customer" as _cus